 |

-Do you have DigiCert certificates?
+Do you have DigiCert certificates, such as TLS certificates?
 Do you use allowlists to control inbound and outbound connectivity to your environment?

-Then, check the table below and add the necessary IPv4 addresses to your allowlist.
+Then, check the table below and add the necessary IPv4 and IPv6 addresses to your allowlist.
 You must allow outbound connectivity to these addresses to verify if a certificate should be trusted.

-OCSP and CRL distribution endpoints using any of the following subdomains do not use the IPv4 addresses in the table below:
+OCSP and CRL distribution endpoints using any of the following subdomains do not use the IPv4 or IPv6 addresses in the table below:

-DigiCert ONE: If your Trust Lifecycle, Software Trust, or Document Trust Manager (USA, CH, NL, JP) uses public certificates from CertCentral Global, CertCentral Europe, or PKI Platform 8, you may want to add these IPv4 addresses to your allowlist.
+DigiCert ONE: If your Trust Lifecycle, Software Trust, or Document Trust Manager (USA, CH, NL, AU, JP) uses public certificates from CertCentral Global, CertCentral Europe, or PKI Platform 8, you may want to add these IPv4 and IPv6 addresses to your allowlist.

 What are OCSPs and CRLs used for?